Douglas Frischmann (1984 - 2020) - Obituary

 Douglas J. Frischmann

-Douglas James Frischmann, age 35, of Fairfax Virginia passed away on Thursday, October 15, 2020.
-He was born October 22, 1984 at Hinsdale Hospital in Hinsdale, Illinois.
+Fairfax, VA - Douglas James Frischmann, age 35, of Fairfax Virginia passed away on Thursday, October 15, 2020.
+He was born October 22, 1984, at Hinsdale Hospital in Hinsdale, Illinois.
 His childhood years were spent in Naperville, Illinois; Brookfield, Connecticut; and Okemos, Michigan, where he graduated from Okemos High School in 2003.
 In 2007 he graduated from Purdue University with a Bachelor of Science in Industrial Engineering.

 Throughout his life, Doug was passionate about science and generous with sharing his knowledge of complex scientific concepts in an approachable way.
 He loved doing science experiments with his young niece and nephews.
 He also loved woodworking, gardening and American muscle cars.